Adam-Spenton/unit_13_assignment_2_Adam_Spenton/readme.md

 #### Design B
 BBBDF6 , 9893DA , 797A9E   lilac to light purple to greyish purple
 ### Typography
+I want the fonts to be readable to the majority of people
 #### Design A
 Exo 2
 #### Design B